nmfs-ost/ss3-source-code/README.md

 This project and everyone participating in it is governed by the [NMFS Fisheries Toolbox Code of Conduct](https://github.com/nmfs-fish-tools/Resources/blob/master/CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.

-## Tools for working with SS
+## Tools for working with Stock Synthesis

-As SS usage has grown, so has the number of tools to work with it.
+As Stock Synthesis usage has grown, so has the number of tools to work with it.
 These include [repositories on github with the stock-synthesis topic](https://github.com/topics/stock-synthesis) as well as:

-- [r4ss](https://github.com/r4ss/r4ss): Create plots of SS output and functions to work with SS in R.
+- [r4ss](https://github.com/r4ss/r4ss): Create plots of Stock Synthesis output and functions to work with Stock Synthesis in R.
-- [ss3diags](https://github.com/jabbamodel/ss3diags): Run advanced diagnostics for SS models.
+- [ss3diags](https://github.com/jabbamodel/ss3diags): Run advanced diagnostics for Stock Synthesis models.
-- [ss3sim](https://github.com/ss3sim/ss3sim): Conduct simulation studies using SS.
+- [ss3sim](https://github.com/ss3sim/ss3sim): Conduct simulation studies using Stock Synthesis.
-- [SSI](https://vlab.noaa.gov/web/stock-synthesis/document-library/-/document_library/0LmuycloZeIt/view/5042951): Stock Synthesis Interface, a GUI for developing models and running SS.
+- [SSI](https://vlab.noaa.gov/web/stock-synthesis/document-library/-/document_library/0LmuycloZeIt/view/5042951): Stock Synthesis Interface, a GUI for developing models and running Stock Synthesis.
 Links to r4ss.
-- [SSMSE](https://github.com/nmfs-fish-tools/SSMSE): Use SS operating models in Management Strategy Evaluation.
+- [SSMSE](https://github.com/nmfs-fish-tools/SSMSE): Use Stock Synthesis operating models in Management Strategy Evaluation.
-- [sa4ss](https://github.com/nwfsc-assess/sa4ss): Create accessible R markdown stock assessment documents with results from SS models.
+- [sa4ss](https://github.com/nwfsc-assess/sa4ss): Create accessible R markdown stock assessment documents with results from Stock Synthesis models.
 Note this tool is intended for use by analysts within the Northwest and Southwest Fisheries Science Centers currently.
 - Data limited tools - Options included Simple Stock Synthesis ([SSS](https://github.com/shcaba/SSS)) and Extended Simple Stock Synthesis ([XSSS](https://github.com/chantelwetzel-noaa/XSSS)), as well as [SS-DL-tool](https://github.com/shcaba/SS-DL-tool), a shiny app that includes XSSS and SSS in its functionality.

-Have a tool to work with SS that should be mentioned here?
+Have a tool to work with Stock Synthesis that should be mentioned here?
 Open an issue or pull request to let us know!

 ## Disclaimer